BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Discussion and Limitations

 \textbf{Multiple valid SQL solutions.} While gold SQL queries in \name{} were authored by domain experts and independently verified by analysts, they do not represent the only correct way to retrieve relevant data for a given question.
-Biomedical questions often permit multiple semantically valid formulations, e.g., using alternative joins, filters, or aggregations.
-To account for this, we evaluate models using a combination of metrics, including execution-based (EX, JAC) and LLM-judged response quality (RQR), to more robustly reflect real-world answer utility.
+Biomedical questions often permit multiple semantically valid formulations.
+To account for this, we evaluate models using a combination of metrics, including execution-based metrics (EX, JAC) and LLM-judged response quality (RQR).

-\textbf{Exclusion of general-domain systems.} We did not evaluate the performance of state-of-the-art general-domain text-to-SQL systems such as DIN-SQL~\cite{pourreza2023din}, DAIL-SQL~\cite{gao2023text}, or CHESS~\cite{talaei2024chess}.
-These systems are tightly coupled to specific benchmarks like BIRD and \textsc{Spider}, and often rely on dataset-specific grammar constraints, database formats, or parsing assumptions that are incompatible with our schema and BigQuery SQL dialect.
-Future work could adapt these architectures for BiomedSQL, especially after decoupling the benchmark from its cloud-specific execution environment.

-\textbf{Use of BigQuery SQL.} While we recognize that reliance on a cloud-specific dialect such as BigQuery may limit direct comparability with prior work, we view this as an important design decision.
-Cloud-native SQL dialects are increasingly common in production systems, especially in biomedical informatics pipelines.
-Evaluating LLMs in this setting introduces new challenges, including vendor-specific functions, syntax, and query planning, that are currently underexplored in the research community.
-To support broader reproducibility, we will also release an SQLite-compatible version of BiomedSQL.
+\textbf{Use of BigQuery.} While we recognize that reliance on a cloud-specific dialect such as BigQuery may limit comparability with prior work, we view this as an important design decision.
+Cloud-native SQL dialects are increasingly common in production systems, especially in biomedical research pipelines.
+Evaluating LLMs on BigQuery brings new challenges, including vendor-specific functions and syntax, that have been underexplored in the research community.

-\textbf{Societal impact.} We anticipate no negative societal risks.
-BiomedSQL is built from public, non-identifiable data and is designed to improve LLMs’ ability to support biomedical discovery, especially for non-technical researchers querying structured data.
+\textbf{Future directions.} We plan to expand our set of template questions to cover the experimental 20-table schema.
+We also plan to convert the benchmark to SQLite for easier integration with more general-purpose text to SQL systems such as DIN-SQL~\citep{pourreza2023din} and CHESS~\citep{talaei2024chess}.
+Finally, a public-facing leaderboard would facilitate researcher attempts to saturate the biomedical reasoning text-to-SQL task.